lpancescu/debian-desktop/README.md

 ansible-playbook -K local.yml
 ```

-You can change the _zram_use_threshold_mb_ to the amount of memory you
+You can change the _zram_use_threshold_mb_  variable in the _hosts_ file
-consider enough to not need zram.
-The default is 16384, so zrm is not
+to the amount of memory you consider enough to not need zram.
+The
-configured if you have more than 16GB RAM.
-You can also delete this line
+default is 16384, so zrm is not configured if you have more than 16GB
-altogether if you don't want zram.
+RAM.
+You can also delete this line altogether if you don't want zram.

+You can also adapt the _install_pkgs_ variable to list any additional
+packages you would like to install (or remove the variable altogether if
+you don't need to install anything).

 ```yaml
 all: